heavypete/All.Dogs/README.md

 Simple and Clean React App.
-Sass installed.
-Quicker startup.

-0. Clone
-1. Install node modules npm i -y
-2. Go!
-# AllDogs
-# AllDogs
+Displays a random collection of images of dogs.
+Click one to learn more about the breed temperament.